Optional Practical Training

 - Mail application materials and new OPT recommendation I-20 to USCIS

-To apply for OPT, you must give the application documents to the CISS.
+To apply for OPT, you must first give the application documents to the CISS.

 Below is a list of documents required to apply for OPT: